yorch/vimforrails/README.md

 ### What is this?

+It's an entire VIM 'distro' in one file including all the bundles I use for Ruby on Rails work.

+### Why?

 I used to use TextMate, which was great, but then I moved to Sublime which was awesome, and then I heard about VIM.
 At first, I thought anyone using VIM was crazy, but after reading more and more about it, I think if you're programming long enough, you'll eventually switch to VIM (or eMacs).
 So why not switch sooner rather than later.
 You do plan on being a programmer for a long time, no?

 Unfortunately, setting up VIM for Rails is a pain in the a$$S!
+Even with other solutions, you are dealing with cloning, submodules, etc. Yuck.
+Plus all the research to find the bundles you need to become productive.
+Annoying.
+You have real work to do.

 So I created this, so anyone new could quickly get up and running with VIM (with one file, read below).